 This report also contains details of the specifics in respect of the legal and regulatory requirements of the business operation of the Swiss branch of Credendo SR in Geneva.
-They are in accordance with Swiss insurance supervision law, Swiss Code of Obligations and FINMA Circular 2017/2 Corporate Governance - Insurers (risk management and internal control system), 2010/1 Remuneration systems, 2017/4 Responsible Actuary, 2018/3 Outsourcing and 2016/3 ORSA.
+They are in accordance with Swiss insurance supervision law, Swiss Code of Obligations and FINMA Circular 2017/2 Corporate Governance Insurers (risk management and internal control system), 2010/1 Remuneration systems, 2017/4 Responsible Actuary, 2018/3 Outsourcing and 2016/3 ORSA.
 They have been summarized for the sake of clarity in the individual chapters A to E under the subsection "Any other information".

-At the time of writing, it has become apparent that the Covid 19 pandemic will have a significant impact on the global economy.
-While it is yet too early to assess the final impact on Credendo SR's financial position, it is fair to assume that premium growth will fall short of budget projections and depending on the duration of the lockdowns and related repercussions in the respective economies also likely to stay below the growth rate seen in 2019.
-We also expect an increase of claims compared to the original projections for 2020.
-Our capital basis is strong (SCR per 31 December 2019: 245%) and we are therefore well positioned to absorb unexpected shocks.
-In our underwriting decisions, the political and economic measures taken by the various governmental bodies regarding Covid 19, are taken into account when performing the respective sensitivity analysis.
+At the time of writing, it was clear that the COVID 19 pandemic is having a significant impact on the global economy.
+The year 2021 will still be dominated by the corona pandemic.
+There will be restrictions until the vaccination achieves its full effect, and the question is to what extent positive effects of the vaccination on the emerging markets, where the majority of our insured risks are located, will already be observed in 2021.
+Although it is too early to assess the final impact on Credendo SR, it is evident that premium growth has fallen short on projected budget levels and also finished below the premium volume recorded in 2019.
+While new claims did not occur in 2020 to the extent expected at the onset of the pandemic, recovery expectations had to be revised.
+Depending on the duration of the containment measures and the associated impact in the respective economies, 2021 is also expected to be a difficult year.
+Our capital basis is strong and we are therefore well positioned to absorb unexpected shocks should the merger not go ahead according to plan.
+In our underwriting decisions, the political and economic measures taken by the various governmental bodies regarding COVID 19, are taken into account when performing the respective sensitivity analysis.

 Credendo SR's Business Continuity Management Plan was implemented on 17 March 2020, when nearly all staff and management started to work from home by means of secure teleworking.
 This includes Underwriting as well as all Overhead and Key Functions.
 The implementation of the Business Continuity Management Plan has been performed without any major problems and operations have been running smoothly within the framework of the given limitations.
+Based on this positive experience, it is also expected that business operations can be maintained smoothly in 2021 should the COVID-19 pandemic continue to be rampant.